 As the weather warms and buds swell on the shrubs, it’s the right time to prune!
-Here in central Indiana, early spring (mid-March to early April) is the best time for pruning shrubs that bloom in summer.
-But don’t take your pruners to spring-blooming shrubs, like lilac, forsythia, and viburnum; those should be pruned right after they bloom.
+Here in central Indiana, early spring (mid-March to mid-April) is the best time for pruning shrubs that bloom in summer.
+But don’t take your pruners to spring-blooming shrubs, like lilac, forsythia, and viburnum.
+Wait until they’re done with their spring flower show!

 If you’d rather have us do the pruning for you, contact us today for a free estimate!

 If you have a healthy shrub that’s the right size for its location, you may not need to prune.
 We only prune in spring if we want to:

 - Stimulate new growth for shrubs that have the best color or bloom on new wood.